 Baby Powder

 It seems like no matter what time of the year you are traveling to Florida; you can count on 2 things.
 Heat and humidity.
-For those little ones we want to make sure to keep them as dry as possible, even while you are stuck in a line.
-And it’s nice for us adults that like to put baby powder in their shoes or rub some on the inside of your thighs to help prevent chafing.
+For those little ones, we want to make sure to keep them as dry as possible, even while you are stuck in a queue line.
+And it’s nice for us adults who like to put baby powder in their shoes or rub some on the inside of their thighs to help prevent chafing.

 Diaper Rash Cream